MWittweiler/citation_analysis/README.md

 # Citation Analysis Script

-The provided script `citation_analysis.py` is a pipeline developed in the DFG-funded project Quoting as a narrative strategy: A digital-hermeneutic analysis of intertextual phenomena using the example of the letters of Church Father Jerome".
+The provided script `citation_analysis.py` is a pipeline developed in the DFG-funded project "Quoting as a narrative strategy: A digital-hermeneutic analysis of intertextual phenomena using the example of the letters of Church Father Jerome".

 It compares two Latin texts, identifies potential citations and intertextual references, and returns an Excel file.